isovalent/ebpf-docs/docs/linux/kfuncs/bpf_xdp_get_xfrm_state.md

 ## Usage

-This kfunc helper accesses internal xfrm_state associated with an SA.
-This is intended to be used for the assigning of special pcpu SAs to a particular CPU.
+This kfunc helper accesses internal `xfrm_state` associated with an SA(Security Association).
+This is intended to be used for the assigning of special per-CPU <nospell>SAs</nospell> to a particular CPU.
 In other words: for custom software RSS. [^1]

 [^1]: [https://datatracker.ietf.org/doc/draft-ietf-ipsecme-multi-sa-performance/03/](https://datatracker.ietf.org/doc/draft-ietf-ipsecme-multi-sa-performance/03/)